jayavishvaa/ListingItem-with-sectionlist/README.md

 # ListingItem-with-sectionlist

-Create a list of the events with favourite icon using *Sectionlist* in react native
+Create a list of the events with favourite icon using *Sectionlist* in react native.

 ## sectionlist

- Listed a set of events with nice margin and also listed a "StarIcon" for each events
+ Listed a set of events with nice margin and also listed a "StarIcon":star: for each events.